kamilburda/batcher/docs/sections/Customization.md

 To keep the size of the image canvas and the layer position within the image, disable this setting.
 Note that in that case the layers will be cut off if they are partially outside the image canvas.
 To export the entire layer, leave this setting enabled.

-When [editing layers](Usage.md#editing-layers), you may want to disable this procedure as the image will be resized to the last processed layer's dimensions.

 ### Adding Custom Procedures